 After all, you’re the only one that sees the inside of the cupboards… unless you’re neighbors are really nosy.

 5. Choose bamboo floors over hardwood

-Luckily, strand woven bamboo flooring is only around $5 per square foot.
+Luckily, bamboo flooring is only around $3-$5 per square foot shipped.
 Plus, it actually holds up better than hardwood floors over the course of a lifetime, saving you more money.
 It’s 3 times harder than oak, has the tensile strength of steel, and is way more eco-friendly than any hardwood.

-Also, bamboo flooring is available in a range of designs to suit any décor scheme from Rustic Ivory, which brings the coziness of the French countryside to your home, to the rich coffee color of Carbonized Antique planks that will transport your house to frontier times.
+Also, bamboo floors are available in a range of designs to suit any décor scheme from Rustic Ivory, which brings the coziness of the French countryside to your home, to the rich coffee color of Carbonized Antique planks that will transport your house to frontier times.

 Save money on labor